vvv1907/minishell/README.md

 Minishell

+(project of School 21)

-This project of School 21 should partially emulate the behavior of bash:
+This project should partially emulate the behavior of bash:

 - have a working history of commands
 - search and launch the right executable